What Is an LLC (Limited Liability Company)?

 - Employer ID Number (EIN)

 - Pass-through taxes.
 There's no need to file a corporate tax return.
-Owners report their share of profit and loss on their individual tax returns.
+Owners report their share of profit and loss on their individual tax returns, meaning you avoid double taxation.

 - No residency requirement.
 Owners need not be U.S. citizens or permanent residents.